 8.3.1 In order to score points in the WRC 2 Championship, competitors must register with the FIA before the closing date of entries of the first rally entered.
 Registration for the WRC 2 Championship, set at €3,000, must be made in the name of a driver holding a current and valid competitor's licence.
 Co-drivers are not required to register.
+Competitors who hold a licence from the ASN of the organising country in which they participate as a first event, are not requested to pay the WRC 2 registration fee.

-- 8.3.2 In order to score WRC 2 Championship points, the entry in individual rallies must be made using the FIA standard entry form in the name of the competitor as stated on the licence used to register in each Support Championship.
+8.3.2 In order to score WRC 2 Championship points, the entry in individual rallies must be made using the FIA standard entry form in the name of the competitor as stated on the licence used to register in each Support Championship.
 Any entry thus submitted shall always be considered as one of the 7 rallies as per Article 8.4.4, unless the Stewards grant a case of force majeure upon individual application which must be supported by clear evidence.
-This standard entry form must be sent to the rally organiser and to the FIA. - 8.3.3 WRC 2 registered competitors/drivers wishing to enter a rally without scoring WRC 2 Championship points shall enter as a non-priority driver.
+This standard entry form must be sent to the rally organiser and to the FIA.

+8.3.3 WRC 2 registered competitors/drivers wishing to enter a rally without scoring WRC 2 Championship points shall enter as a non-priority driver.